dvargo22/dvargo22.github.io/_posts/2025-22-01-UX-writing-challenges.md

 ![Flight Cancellation](/imgs/UX writing challenges/flight-cancellations-final.png)

 ### Why This Solution Works
 I found the character limits for this challenge needlessly confining and unrealistic.
-Brevity at the cost of clarity and usability is a UX no-no, and this is a scenario where the airline does not want to come off as curt.
-Nevertheless, I provided two solutions: one within the limits and a longer version that better balances empathy, clarity, and user empowerment, making a frustrating experience more manageable.
+Brevity at the expense of clarity and empathy is a UX no-no, and this is a scenario where the airline might risk losing a customer if they come off as curt or unhelpful.
+Nevertheless, I provided two solutions: a "short" version within the character limits and a "long" version that better balances empathy, clarity, and user empowerment.
 #### Empathy and Transparency:
 - Opening with an acknowledgment of the inconvenience builds trust and shows empathy.
 - Explaining the reason for cancellation (bad weather) reassures travelers it’s out of the airline’s control.
-- Explaining that there is no advantage to contacting a Reservations specialist saves users time and effort—avoiding unnecessary trips to the check-in desk, re-clearing security, or frustrating phone calls—while easing the load on customer support.
+- Explaining that there is no advantage to contacting a Reservations specialist saves users time and effort.
+It prevents a frustrating phone call or an unnecessary trip to the check-in desk (not to mention another long wait in the security screening line) and eases the load on customer support.
 #### Clarity and Simplicity:
-- Two clear options are provided up front, with easy-to-understand language and no ambiguity about the next steps.
+Two clear options are provided, with easy-to-understand language and no ambiguity about the next steps.
 #### Actionable CTAs:
-- The "Find a New Flight" button encourages quick action for those who need to rebook.
+The "Find a New Flight" button encourages quick action for those who need to rebook.
-- Reassuring that a refund will be automatic (with a timeline) prevents confusion or additional effort for the user.
+Reassuring that a refund will be automatic (with a timeline) prevents confusion or additional effort for the user.
 #### Positive Framing:
-- Instead of focusing solely on the inconvenience, the message emphasizes solutions and safety, softening the blow of the cancellation.
+Instead of focusing solely on the inconvenience, the message emphasizes solutions and safety, softening the blow of the cancellation.
 Even the heading is encouraging, giving the user a feeling of empowerment rather than defeat.
 #### Accessibility:
-- Short sentences, simple language ('bad' not 'inclement', 'new flight' not 'alternative flight'), straightforward instructions, and optional customer support links make the message accessible to all users, regardless of stress levels or language proficiency.
+Short sentences, simple language ('bad' not 'inclement', 'new flight' not 'alternative flight'), straightforward instructions, and optional customer support links make the message accessible to all users, regardless of stress levels or language proficiency.

 ## Sports App Promo Screen
-By balancing clarity, relevance, and a compelling CTA, this solution is designed to attract users and encourage them to engage with the app immediately.
 ### Scenario
 A user is a working parent, and a big sports fan, in the midst of their favorite sports season who can no longer attend games.
 Write a promotional screen for an app that lets a user choose teams, sends game reminders, real-time score updates and highlight videos.